outflanknl/TamperETW/README.md

 Based on his research, I wrote an x64 version / proof of concept that uses native system calls to place an inline hook on the EtwEventWrite function.

 By hooking EtwEventWrite and redirecting the program flow to our custom MyEtwEventWrite function, we can intercept the function arguments and inspect or change the data (EVENT_DESCRIPTOR and EVENT_DATA_DESCRIPTOR data structures).
 We then use the native EtwEventWriteFull function to selectively forward .NET ETW events.
-In this PoC we only block ETW from sending assembly (CLR) loading events (AssemblyDCStart_V1), but with a bit more work it should be possible to spoof the assembly names before being submitted with EtwEventWriteFull.
+In this PoC we block a few ETW (CLR) event from being send, for example assembly loading events (AssemblyDCStart_V1), but with a bit more work it should be possible to spoof the assembly names before being submitted with EtwEventWriteFull.

 ![alt text](https://github.com/outflanknl/TamperETW/raw/master/TamperETW.png "Proof of Concept")